sigvt/ancient-one-dark/README.md

 ## Contribute

-Found a design glitch in the theme?
-Please [create an issue](https://github.com/holodata/ancient-one-dark/issues) on GitHub.
+Find a design glitch, or have an idea to improve the theme?
+Please [open an issue](https://github.com/holodata/ancient-one-dark/issues) on GitHub, or ask at `#ancient-one-dark` channel in [holodata Discord](https://holodata.org/discord).